Notifications

 BackdropThe position, style and animation of the notification backdrop can be changed in the system UI.

-PositionThe position of the notification stack can be changed in the system UI.
+PositionThe position of the heads-up notification list and the notification center can be changed in the system UI.

 ThemingThe styling of the notification content, container, and backdrop can be modified by changing the system theme.

-Notification layoutThe stock notification layout currently cannot be replaced, though support for creating alternative layouts for the notification data template is planned.
-It is also possible to create a notification panel with a completely custom UI.
+Notification layoutThe stock notification layout can be changed by applying custom fragment customization.
+It is also possible to create a notification panel with a completely custom layout.

 Notification contentNotifications can be populated by applications/plugins in any way.
 However, the notifications created by existing applications (for example, the communication app) currently cannot be modified.

-Notification templateThe notification data template cannot be modified or extended at the moment, because existing applications rely on the current template being available.
+Notification data modelThe notification data model cannot be modified or extended at the moment, because existing applications rely on the current data being available.

 Notification filtering and sortingThe system can implement a custom filtering and sorting mechanism to determine which notifications should be visible.
 However, the main way to know the urgency of a notification is limited to its priority (Low, Medium, High, Critical).